Boosted Top Tagging through Flavour-violating interactions at the LHC: Introduction

-We, in this paper, perform a model-independent analysis of the signature involving $t \to c H$ decay, a potential probe for New Physics.
-The coupling between the top and charm with the Higgs boson in principle can contribute to production modes, however, in this work we assume that the new physics coupling is responsible for the decay of the top through FCNC mode only.
-In \cite{Greljo:2014dka}, authors have studied the role of the t-c-H coupling in the production of the top quarks keeping the decay through SM modes.
-In this regard, our study can be thought of as a complementarity to the previously mentioned study.
+In this paper, we perform a model-independent analysis of the signature involving $t \to c H$ decay, a potential probe for New Physics.
+The coupling between the top and charm with the Higgs boson in principle can contribute to different production modes.
+However, in this work, we consider the contribution of this coupling to FCNC-mediated top decay.
+The role of $t-c-H$ coupling in the production of the top quarks, preserving its SM decay modes, was explored in \cite{Greljo:2014dka}.
+Our work presents a complementary approach to the previously mentioned article.
+Therefore, the scope of our study does not constrain the $t-c-H$ coupling, nor is it an exhaustive exploration of the production channels to which the said coupling may lead.
+We rather restrict and redirect our analysis towards efficient identification of the $t \to c H$ decay mode (in the boosted regime) as a trivial consequence of the $t-c-H$ coupling.{Specifically, we ask the following questions : Are the existing jet-substructure-based toptagging algorithms efficient enough to probing the FCNC decays of the top quark?
+What modifications can be incorporated into the tagger to improve the new physics reach?}